theodi/philbot/README.md

 rake
 ```

-(Note: this will intermittently fail because testing asynchronous things is hard)
+(Note: this will intermittently fail because testing asynchronous things is hard.
+Hmm, maybe you can help me fix this, too?)

 Then write some cukes and some code, and send us a PR!